Iran missile attacks target U.S. forces in Iraq; Trump says 'All is well!'

 Some 115 German soldiers are stationed in Erbil and all were fine, a spokesman for Bundeswehr operations said.

-Reporting by Ahmed Aboulenein in Baghdad, Parisa Hafezi and Babak Dehghanpisheh in Dubai, Phil Stewart, Steve Holland and Eric Beech in Washington, Michelle Nichols at the United Nations, Steve Scherer in Ottawa and Robin Emmott in Brussels; Writing by Sonya Hepinstall and Lincoln Feast; Editing by Peter Cooney, Robert Birsel
+Reporting by Ahmed Aboulenein in Baghdad, Parisa Hafezi and Babak Dehghanpisheh in Dubai, Phil Stewart, Steve Holland and Eric Beech in Washington, Michelle Nichols at the United Nations, Steve Scherer in Ottawa and Robin Emmott in Brussels; Writing by Lincoln Feast and Edmund Blair; Editing by Peter Cooney, Robert Birsel